think-in-universe/ibc-demo-planet/update-post.md

 #### 4. Modify `OnAcknowledgementIbcUpdatePostPacket ` in `keeper/ibc_update_post.go`

+If a `SentPost` with the same ID and creator is found, update the title.

 ```go
     if !packetAck.Ok {
         return errors.New("update post failed.
 No need to update sent post")